 Beef and garbanzo beans

-- Place all the ingredients with the exception of salt, pepper and saffron in a large pot and bring to a gentle boil.
+- Place all the ingredients, with the exception of saffron, in a large pot and bring to a gentle boil.

-- Cover, reduce heat and cook for 60 minutes.
+- Cover, reduce heat to low, and cook for 60 minutes.

-- Add salt, pepper and saffron water and continue to cook for up to 30 minutes more or until the beef and garbanzo beans are fully cooked.
+- Add saffron water and continue to cook for about 30 minutes or until the beef and garbanzo beans are fully cooked.

 Fried onion